webuniverseio/webuniverse/source/_posts/manage-project-dependencies-with-simple-installer.md

   }
 }
 ```
-That way, once we get all node_modules we can run our installer, which in turn will install all other missing dependencies.
+That way, after `npm install`, once we get all node_modules, we can run our installer, which in turn will install all missing dependencies.